SkoolNotes/Taproot/2020HIST201/KBhHIST201Ottomans1500.md

 ## The Ottoman's Downfall
 * "Natural consequences of earlier Turkish successes"
 * Got Romanitus — expanded too much to the point of unmanagability => "Strategical Overextension"
-* Ottoman imperialism did not bring in the dough
 * Switched to an "Iron Fist" management style of crushing dissidents, encouraging the Persians to ally with the Europeans to crush the Ottomans
 * Suffered from being centralized, despotic, and severly orthodox
     * Emperor had to much power